nmichaels/zig-avr-testbed/README.md

 uses Zig's `-femit-asm` switch to spit out avr assembler code.
 That gets fed to GCC's `ld`, which is actually what llvm does to "support" AVR.
 The linker sets up all the interrupt vectors and puts `main` in the right place.
-The linked elf gets passed to `objcopy` to make an intel ihex file.
+For the C programs, The linked elf gets passed to `objcopy` to make an intel ihex file.
 This last step is entirely optional, since avrdude actually knows how to upload elf files.
+The Zig path doesn't do it.

 It also includes the `%.dmp` target, which is essential for knowing whether the other steps are working correctly, and debugging them when